AdobeDocs/campaign-standard.es-ES/help/automating/using/calling-a-workflow-with-external-parameters.md

 ![](assets/extsignal_activities_test.png)

-**[!UICONTROL Transfer file]** actividad: personalice el archivo para transferir en función de las variables de eventos.
+**[!UICONTROL Transfer file]** actividad: personalice el archivo que se va a transferir en función de las variables de eventos.

 For more on how to use the activity, refer to the [dedicated section](../../automating/using/transfer-file.md).